eduvpn/documentation/EXPIRE_AT_NIGHT.md

           RTC in local TZ: no
 ```

-In the example above it set to the `Europe/Berlin` timezone.
-It could be your
+In the example above it is set to the `Europe/Berlin` timezone.
+It could be
-local time zone, or `UTC` which is also fine.
+your local time zone, or `UTC` which is also fine.

 Verify what PHP thinks of this: